MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/authentication-context-example.md

 - Teams webinar scheduling fails if OneDrive has an authentication context.
 - Third-party apps
 - The OneDrive sync app won't sync sites with an authentication context.
-- Associating an authentication context to the enterprise application catalog site collection is not supported.
+- Associating an authentication context to the enterprise application catalog site collection isn't supported.
-- The “Visualize SharePoint List in Power BI” feature does not currently support authentication context.
+- The “Visualize SharePoint List in Power BI” feature doesn't currently support authentication context.
-- Outlook on Windows, Mac, Android and iOS do not support communication with SharePoint sites protected by an Authentication Context.
+- Outlook on Windows, Mac, Android, and iOS don't support communication with SharePoint sites protected by an Authentication Context.

 ## Setting up an authentication context